 Examples

 The following paragraphs explain how to use the library in worked examples.
 If you would like to run the library live and play around with data sets without installation: We have a public Jupyter Hub running Python3 notebooks, where the library is preinstalled.
-The examples from this page are available in the folder pylib_examples
+There you will find several examples in the folder pylib_examples

 https://exploredata.icos-cp.eu/